rantaoca/neato-sdk-android/README.md

 ```

 #### 6. Create a custom AccessTokenDatasource
 By default the Neato Android SDK use the *DefaultAccessTokenDatasource* to store and load the OAuth access token.
-This class store the token into the app shared preferences.
-Although this preferences are typically visible only by the app itself it is possible that, on rooted device, someone can read these data.
+This class stores the token into the app shared preferences.
+Although these preferences are typically known only by the app itself, it is possible that on rooted device someone can read these data.
 So, if you feel the need to secure the token, you can override the default access token datasource implementing the *AccessTokenDatasource* interface and these methods:

 ```java
 public interface AccessTokenDatasource {